ietf-wg-webtrans/draft-ietf-webtrans-http3/draft-ietf-webtrans-http3.md

 discarded when using a RESET_STREAM frame.
 To prevent this, WebTransport implementations MUST use the RESET_STREAM_AT frame {{RESET-STREAM-AT}} with a Reliable Size set to at least the size of the WebTransport header when resetting a WebTransport data stream.
-This ensures that the ID field associating the data stream with a WebTransport session is always delivered.
+This ensures reliable delivery of the ID field associating the data stream with a WebTransport session.

-WebTransport implementations SHALL forward the error code for a stream associated with a known session to the application that owns that session;
+WebTransport endpoints MUST forward the error code for a stream associated with a known session to the application that owns that session; similarly, intermediaries MUST reset such streams with a corresponding error code when receiving a reset from their peer.
-similarly, the intermediaries SHALL reset the streams with corresponding error code when receiving a reset from the peer.
-If a WebTransport implementation intentionally allows only one session over a given HTTP/3 connection, it SHALL forward the error codes within WebTransport application error code range to the application that owns the only session on that connection.

 ## Datagrams

 Datagrams can be sent using HTTP Datagrams.
-The WebTransport datagram payload is sent unmodified in the "HTTP Datagram Payload" field of an HTTP Datagram (Section 2.1 of {{HTTP-DATAGRAM}}).
+The WebTransport datagram payload is sent unmodified in the "HTTP Datagram Payload" field of an HTTP Datagram ({{Section 2.1 of HTTP-DATAGRAM}}).
 Note that the payload field directly follows the Quarter Stream ID field, which is at the start of the QUIC DATAGRAM frame payload and refers to the CONNECT stream that established the WebTransport session.